ShijiZ/cs222-fall20-team-10/report/project2.md

   Each slot for corresponding record has the following format:

-  offset | length
+  recordOffset | recordLength

-  - offset: An unsigned short storing the beginning (offset) of corresponding record relative to the beginning of the page.
+  - recordOffset: A short storing the beginning (offset) of corresponding record relative to the beginning of the page.
 If the record has been deleted, we set it to be -1.
-  - length: An unsigned short storing the length of corresponding record.
-If the record have been moved elsewhere, we set it to be -1.
+  - recordLength: A short storing the length of corresponding record.
+If the record have been moved to another page, we set it to be -1.

 ### 5. Page Management (in case you have changed from P1, please re-enter here)